Tobijayyy/Tobijayyy/README.md

 - 👋 Hi, I’m @Tobijayyy
-- 👀 I’m interested in product design
+- 👀 I’m interested in Data Science, Analytics and Bioinformatics
-- 💞️ I’m looking to collaborate on UI and UX design projects
+- 💞️ I’m looking to intern as a data scientist, analyst or a bioinformatician
 - 📫 How to reach me: tobijohnson01@gmail.com

 <!---